cbmjs/cbm-sherlock/README.md

 # cbm-sherlock

-A small script that uses the CallByMeaning project to deduce(🕵🏼) the number of characters that appear in the book The Adventures of Sherlock Holmes: A scandal in Bohemia.
+A small script that uses the cbmjs project to deduce(🕵🏼) the number of characters that appear in the book The Adventures of Sherlock Holmes: A scandal in Bohemia.

 ## Getting Started